AllenInstitute/AllenSDK/doc_template/glif_models.rst

 however developers can plug in custom rule implementations provided they follow a simple argument specification scheme.

+The rest of this page provides examples demonstrating how to download models, examples of simulating these models, and general GLIF model documentation.

 **Note:** the GLIF simulator module is still under heavy development and may change significantly in the future.